Appearance

 Next steps

-- Creating Profiles — build your first profile
+- Creating Profiles — build your first profile, including its execution schedule

 - Applying Profiles — assign it to a channel, and per account